tkachuk09/DevOps_online_Kyiv_2020Q42021Q1/m1/task1.1/readme.md

 • Make git init

-• Create dir m1 and task1.1
+• Created dir m1 and task1.1

 • touch readme.txt file and commit it.